Scilab-RL/Scilab-RL/docs/home.md

 How to [set early stopping values](Setting-early-stopping-values).

-As an example of how to create a new different algorithm from an existing one, we [create a copy of SAC and start modifying it](Create-a-copy-of-SAC-and-start-modifying-it).
+As an example of how to create a new different algorithm from an existing one, we [create a copy of SAC and start modifying it](Adding-a-new-Algorithm)

 How to [perform hyperparameter optimization](Hyperparameter-optimization).